nununo/pyVela2017/README.md

 Full Requirements
 -----------------
-For full *interactivity*, a serial input device attached to a some kind of "wind sensor" is needed, such that blowing into the video triggers natural candle reactions (more on this later).
+For full interactivity, a serial input device attached to a some kind of "wind sensor" is needed, such that blowing into the video triggers natural candle reactions (more on this later).

+Optional audio based input requires an audio input device (a USB microphone or webcam) and the raspbian `alsa-utils` package; with the right settings, blowing into the microphone will trigger natural candle reactions.

 Installation